hyxos/www.tzi.cards/content/entries/game-play/index.md

 At the end of each round, the points from each player's formation are calculated and added to the points of the previous round (if any).

-Building [*Powerful Formations*](formations/#powerful-formations "Powerful Formations") is the bread and butter of winning at Tǔ Zǐ.
+Building [*Powerful Formations*](formations#powerful-formations "Powerful Formations") is the bread and butter of winning at Tǔ Zǐ.
 But just what is it that makes these formations *powerful* in the first place?
 It's all about *probabilities*.

 ### Probably Maybe

 We won't get into [probabality mathematics](https://en.wikipedia.org/wiki/Probability "Probability") here, but the jist is this: The points scored for building each formation are related to the *probability* of getting that formation; the *lower* the probability, the *higher* the points.

-In other words, the *probability* of forming a *basic* Trine or Square, through the course of a game of Tǔ Zǐ is relatively high, so they're not worth any points.
-Forming a Unity Trine or a Unity Square however, is much more difficult, and since less likely to happen, it's worth more points.
+In other words, the *probability* of forming a *basic* [Trine](formations#trines "Trines") or [Square](formations#squares "Squares"), through the course of a game of Tǔ Zǐ, is relatively high, so they're not worth any points.
+Forming a Unity Trine or a Unity Square however, is much more difficult.
+Since Unity is less likely to happen, it's worth more points.

 <br />